 OnePacs Voice Recognition

-OnePacs offers its own voice recognition solution, which is tightly integrated into the OnePacs reporting system.
+OnePacs offers its own voice recognition solution (OPVR Cloud), which is tightly integrated into the OnePacs reporting system.
 OPVR is built into the Cloud Report Editor and does not require installation or training.
 Documentation can be found here.

 Dragon Medical Practice Edition

 Dragon medical professional/medical practice software package from Nuance is a software package that installs individually onto each PC (Windows 8.1 and 10 supported) on which dictation will be performed.
 There is an approximately $1,600 one-time cost per user for unlimited use of the voice recognition system.
 Options exist for central deployment of user profiles.

 To use Dragon Medical Professional with OnePacs, simply use the Dragon voice recognition system to generate text which should be entered by the system directly into the report body edit section of the OnePacs report entry window.

 nVoq "Say it"

 Some groups using OnePacs utilize the nVoq "Say it" medical speech recognition solution.